NicolasZanotti/Pokemon-App/README.md

 # Pokemon-App

-Implementation of a simple web app in multiple frameworks.
+This is an implementation of a simple web app in multiple frameworks.
+The purpose of this repository is to gain a personal understanding of each of the tested frameworks.
+The implementations only cover the basics and do not reflect the overall quality for each framework at a larger (more typical) scale.

 ## Challenge

 Create a component that lists Pokémon names.
 The component should:

+* fetch data from an API endpoint
 * show 10 names at a time
-* allow stepping until an offset of 50
+* allow stepping backwards and forwards between the first 50 names
 * visually transition whenever the list changes
 * handle spam-clicking of buttons

-The API call is: `https://pokeapi.co/api/v2/pokemon/?limit=10&offset=10`
+The API call is: `https://pokeapi.co/api/v2/pokemon/?limit=10&offset=0`

+Retrieving the next 10 names is done by changing the GET parameter `offset`.

 ## Style Guide